anspreck/Assignments/README.md

 0. Push (i.e., sync) the repo on your computer with GitHub to ensure all files are uploaded for your instructor to see.
 0. Verify that all files appear on GitHub.

-   > **TIP:** You can view any of your repos by going to the GitHub organization for the course - [RSC-computer-technology](https://github.com/rsc-computer-technology).
+   > **TIP:** You can view any of your repos by going to the GitHub organization for the course - [Rio Salado CIS133DA]([https://github.com/rsc-computer-technology](https://github.com/rsc-cis133DA-in-v12)).
 You can bookmark the page for future reference.
 0. Open the Pull Requests tab within GitHub (or using the GitHub Extension within VS Code).
 0. In the comment field,
    - Type in your instructor's username with an `@` before.
 See the course announcements for their username to use.
    - Put a note to your instructor that the assignment is ready to grade.
 0. Click on the `Comment` button to finalize and submit your assignment to GitHub for review.
-0. Lastly, submit the Project to your **Gradebook** using the steps within **Assessing Your Learning** in Lesson 4.
+0. Lastly, submit the Project to your **Gradebook** using the steps on the **Assessing Your Learning** page in Lesson 4.